 Since you’re on Ave K, Liquid Bean Coffee House is renowned as the best coffee house in Lancaster – so stop by and refuel!
 This coffee cafe offers fast service through its double drive-through lanes.
-Enticed by a speedy drive-thru?
+Does a speedy drive-thru entice you?
 Of course, you are!
 All true coffee hounds are!

-You can’t go wrong if you get your day started with their gourmet espresso drinks before heading out for a day at the Antelope Valley California Poppy Reserve or Lancaster City Park for a morning constitutional.
+You can’t go wrong if you start your day with their gourmet espresso drinks before heading to the Antelope Valley California Poppy Reserve or Lancaster City Park for a morning constitutional.

 14. Antelope Valley Winery